edamame-course/2015-tutorials/for_review/FastQC_tutorial.md

 ###4: Per sequence quality scores
 ![per sequence quality scores](../img/per_sequence_quality_scores.jpg)

 Per sequence quality scores represent the quality of each read.
-The plot is created using Phred scores, which are based on a logarithmic scale.
+The y-axis is number of sequences, and the x-axis uses Phred scores, which are based on a logarithmic scale.
 A Phred score of 30 indicates an error rate of 1 base in 1000, or an accuracy of 99.9%, while a Phred score of 40 indicates an error rate of 1 base in 10,000, or an accuracy of 99.99%.
 Sequences will yield a warning for this module if there is an error rate of 0.2% or higher (Phred score below 27).
 Sequences will fail this quality check if they have an error rate of 1% or higher (Phred score below 20.)
+In our example, the average quality per read is 37, which is very good.

 ###5: Per base sequence content
 ![per base sequence content](../img/per_base_sequence_content.jpg)

 Per base sequence content shows, for each position of each sequence, the base composition as a percentage of As, Ts, Cs and Gs.
-In a typical genome we expect the percentages of each base to be roughly equal, so the lines should be parallel and within about 10% of each other.
-We all know that GC content varies between organisms though, so some variation is expected.
 This module will yield a warning if the base content varies more than 10% at any position, and a sample will fail if there is more than 20% variation at any position, as in the example above.
+However, FastQC is designed for checking whole genome sequencing data, but we used 16S sequences for our input files.
+So although we have a failure for this module, it's not because there's something wrong with our sequences.
+It's simply because we used sequences that are enriched for certain bases, rather than completely random sequences from a whole genome.

 ###6: Per sequence GC content
 ![per sequence GC content](../img/per_sequence_GC_content.jpg)